gsiegwald/stashcloud/README.md

 # Stashcloud – Self-hosted shared drive

 - Fully provisioned end-to-end with Terraform & Ansible.
-- Secured : Enforced HTTPS, Least-privilege policies and centralized logging.
+- Secure : Enforced HTTPS, Least-privilege policies and centralized logging.

-Stashcloud is a secure, ready-to-deploy infrastructure for the web-based file manager [Filestash](https://github.com/mickael-kerjean/filestash) with S3 compatible object storage as the backend.
+Stashcloud is a secure, ready-to-deploy infrastructure for the web-based file manager [Filestash](https://github.com/mickael-kerjean/filestash), using AWS, with S3 object storage as the backend.

 It provides a shared drive accessible from a web browser, without relying on services like Google Drive or Dropbox, and without exposing storage credentials to end users.

-## Infrastructure provisionning
+## Infrastructure provisioning

 ### Option 1 — Deploy using Docker